👀 Solink Secure Summit ’25 open for registration.

 Insights

-College campus security systems in 2024
+College campus security systems in 2025, what’s necessary?

 College campus security systems are unlike any other security system.
 In some ways, they look like the law enforcement profile of a small (or not so small) city, complete with their own police station, security dispatchers, and police force.
 In other ways, they look like the security systems you’d find in any other large facility, with access control systems, cameras, etc.